Coder4916/Think-In-Space/README.md

 ##5 Surface Plane

 Color Scheme
 The colors used are primarily derived from the logo provided by the website owner.
 To create a cohesive color scheme from beginning to end.
-I used Color Wheel and Colour Picker to identify complementary colours and wider colours palettes that would work on the website. https://www.canva.com/colors/color-wheel/
+I used Color Wheel, Colour Picker and Coolors to identify complementary colours and wider colours palettes that would work on the website. https://www.canva.com/colors/color-wheel/

-1. Scope What information/features based on the strategy plane do you want to include in your design What's on the table for release and what's not.

-1. Structure, how is the info structured and logically grouped

-2. Skeleton How will information be represented and how will the user navigate to the info/features.

-3. Surface what will the finished product look like - colors typography and design elements.
+### Typography

+The fonts I used for the website were sourced from Google Fonts.
+Inc Roboto and Lexend.
+Lexend used for titles and Roboto for paragraphs/general text.
+Both fonts are recommended for use for people with dyslexia (Link).
+Fall back Sans Serif.

+### Imagery

+I have used a mix of online images/pexels and the coaches personal pictures of green space etc.

+Links to Pexels/Photographers

+(Find out where Blod got his pics.)

+## Features

+### Current Features:

+#### Header

+#### Navigation Bar

+#### About the Coach Section

+#### Background/Tried and Tested Sections

+#### Why Coaching Section

+#### What to Expect Section

+#### Reviews/Testimonials Section

+#### Contact/Find Me Sections

+#### Footer

+## Content to be added in the future

+????

+## Technologies Used

+### Coding Languages used:

+HTML5
+CSS3
+Javascript; JavaScript was used to implement functions that allowed the Hamburger menu in Navbar to close/collapse back after choosing, and to show a notification modal as a response after submitting a validated form, both were applied for a better UX.

+### Frameworks, Libraries and Programs